totomz/chabotto/README.md

 # chabotto
-A simple thin API for service discovery pattern using redis
+A simple thin API for service discovery pattern, based on redis